digitalspring/whitepaper/whitepaper.md

 WhatsApp and Dropbox, who act as a middleman in the following way: The sender will pass his message usually in an unencrypted fashion to this middleman who in turn will store the data and make it available to the actual recipient.
-It is here where intelligence agencies then access the data – either with or without the provider's consent.
+While the individual connections between sender and middleman and middleman and recipient are usually encrypted to prevent tapping of the physical network connections, a message is usually not encrypted end-to-end (i.e. so that only the final recipient can read it) and is instead handed over to the middleman in plaintext.
+It is thus at the point of the middleman where intelligence agencies gain another access point to the data^[An access point which is very convenient, considering the individual connections on the physical network are encrypted.] – again, either with or without the provider's consent.
 Furthermore, the middleman might also be interested in the analysis of the user's messages himself, e.g. for the purpose of advertising and manipulation (see the initial quote).

 <!-- The middleman then either knowingly or unknowingly falls victim to
 data scooping or -->